PACE-challenge/pacechallenge.org/2025/hs.md

 ## Verifier and test set
 A verifier with a small test set is now available on [Github](https://github.com/MarioGrobler/hs_verifier).

+## Public instances
+Find the set of public instances for the Dominating Set Problem on [Github](https://github.com/MarioGrobler/PACE2025-instances/tree/master/hs).

 ## Tracks

 ### Exact Track